dwavesystems/dwave-ocean-sdk/docs/examples/map_coloring.rst

   The following illustrative example shows a one-hot constraint on two variables, represented by the penalty model, :math:`2ab - a - b`.
-You can easily verify that the ground states (solutions with lowest values, zero in this case) are for variable assignments with a single variable having a value of 1.
+You can easily verify that the ground states (solutions with lowest values, zero in this case) are for variable assignments where just one of the variables has the value 1.

   >>> bqm_one_hot = combinations(['a', 'b'], 1)
   >>> print(bqm_one_hot)